-Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance frequency of of performance Accessibility to footpaths per 1000 population RKM To assess the availability of footpaths in the context of urban population in a thromde.
-It should be linked with the growth of population to provide better services to the citizens.
+Smallest geographical Minimum frequency of Indicator TI:4 Doffwidion jurisdiction for measurement of performance Indicator Unit Definition of performance indicator To assess the availability of footpaths in the context of 1.4 T. 1 thromde.
+It should be linked To begin with at the city level, with the growth of population gradually to be compiled and Accessibility to footpaths to provide better services to reported on the basis of land use per 1000 population RKM the citizens. in the city.
 Quarterly

-Sl.
-Data Required for calculation Unit Input data As of June 2014 =(a/(b/1000)] Department Remarks a) a) Total length of all types of footpaths in the city RKM 96 Engineering Division Length need to be measured of all footpaths in the city/ thromde.
-Record to be updated regularly to capture the actual status of the service in reference. b) b) Total population of the Thromde/ city Number 122500 0.8 Engineering Division Projections for population need to be done to assess the service level.
+SI.
+Data Required for calculation Unit Input data As of 30 June 2014 =(a/(b/1000)] Department Remarks a) a) Total length of all types of footpaths in the city RKM 96 Engineering Division Length need to be measured of all footpaths in the city/ thromde.
+Record to be updated regularly to capture the actual status of the service in reference. b) b) Total population of the Thromde/ city Number 127250 0.7 Engineering Division Projections for population need to be done to assess the service level.